5 types of membership site models (And how to pick the right one for your site)

 Here are five models you can use for a membership site.

-If you’ve already built up a ton of content and/or are giving it away for free, a content cache or content library model is perfect for you.
+If you’ve already built up a ton of content and/or are giving away free content, a content cache or content library model is perfect for you.

 But if you’re still building up your content inventory, this model may be better down the line than as your starting point, particularly if you want to create a lifetime membership tier.

 Copyblogger’s free membership program is an excellent example of the content cache model.